robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

        Add 7 copies of coffee to cart

-By default arguments are passed to implementing keywords as strings, but automatic `argument type conversion`__ works if type information is specified somehow.
+By default arguments are passed to implementing keywords as strings, but automatic `argument conversion`_ works if type information is specified somehow.
 With Python 3 it is convenient to use `function annotations`__, and alternatively it is possible to pass types to the `@keyword decorator`__.
 This example uses annotations: